frederickluser/ecic/cran-comments.md

 ## RESUBMISSION

-This is the first resubmission of the package ecic, including mainly bug fixes.
+This is the first resubmission of the package ecic, including mainly bug fixes (see NEWS file).

 ## R CMD check results